chrisjos007/solidforpython/SOLID.md

             """A Subject not requiring normalization"""
             def getscores(self):
                 pass
 In this case, the child classes are interchangeable with the parent class.
 The LSP is essential to Object-Oriented Design as it emphasizes polymorphism.
-Child classes derived from a parent should have attributes that can replace the parent class which has been implemented here.
+Child classes derived from a parent should have attributes that can replace the parent class that has been implemented here.

 ### **4.Interface Segregation Principle (ISP)**
 *No clients should be forced to depend upon interfaces that they do not use*

-Make interfaces that are client-specific that should do their specific jobs.
+Make client-specific interfaces that should do their specific jobs.
 Simple light interfaces are preferable over "fat" interfaces.
 This can be seen as an extension of the Single Responsibility Principle.
 Consider the example of an interface that finds the normalized scores of subjects.

 ##### ISP fail